Canon M6 vs Olympus TG-5

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the M6 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The M6 was replaced by the Canon M6 Mark II, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M6 and TG-5 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Olympus TG-5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.